-The impact of the pandemic on various sectors of the economy can hardly be called unambiguous, since even within the same sector, multidirectional trends can be observed.
-Qualcomm suffered in the second quarter from a delay in the announcement of new iPhones, which is why Broadcom broke out in first place in terms of revenue, even taking into account its decline.
+The pandemic's impact on various sectors of the economy is difficult to define definitively, as even within a single sector, trends can vary.
+Qualcomm suffered from delays in the announcement of new products in the second quarter. iPhone, and therefore Broadcom rose to first place in terms of revenue, even taking into account its decline.

-The statistics for the second quarter were summarized by the research agency TrendForce.
+The statistics for the second quarter were summarized by the research agency .
 The former leader in the face of Qualcomm was not helped either by the increased demand for tools for remote work, or the beginning expansion of smartphones with 5G support.
 Formally, the American developer increased its revenue by 6,7% year-on-year to $3,8 billion, but the preliminary results of the quarter allow us to talk about the superiority of Broadcom, which should receive about $3,98 billion over the same period.
 The most interesting thing is that in the latter case it is appropriate to talk about a decrease in revenue by 6,8% compared to the second quarter of last year.

 NVIDIA demonstrated impressive revenue growth dynamics, which increased it by 47,1% over the year.
 The accession of Mellanox contributed to this to a large extent, although NVIDIA's own progress in this direction cannot be denied.
 AMD in terms of revenue growth took second place after NVIDIA, increasing the corresponding figure by 26,2% compared to last year, but this did not allow it to move above the fifth position in the top ten developers.